grafana/k6-studio/src/schemas/settings/README.md

 }
 ```

-5. Update `src/types/settings.ts` to use types from the new version.
+5. Export types from the new version in `/schemas/settings/index.ts`.
 6. Update the default settings in `src/settings.ts` according to the new schema.
 7. Make changes to the remaining implementation to use the new schema.